 Adiabatic wall means that there should not be any heat transfer between the surface (surface of the fluid domain) and the surroundings.
 Usually, internal walls are assumed to be adiabatic, since same temperature conditions are expected in the neighboring rooms.

 As a rule of thumb, one can use Laminar flow for natural convection, and k-omega SST for forced convection simulations.
-Zero gradient means, cell values on both sides of the surface are assumed to be same (therefore, value won’t change).
+Adiabatic applies a zero gradient condition meaning, cell values on both sides of the surface are assumed to be same (therefore, the value won’t change).

 Adiabatic Wall – Using Radiative Heat Transfer

 If Radiation is enabled, we need to define radiative behavior of the surface.